chhaymatt/books/README.md

 ## Issues discovered during development

 -   Google Books API totalItems value fluctuates when changing the following query parameters: maxResults, orderBy or startIndex for the same searchInput
--   Clicking on the page buttons quickly may continously loop fetch requests
+-   Clicking on the page buttons quickly may continuously loop fetch requests

 ## Setup